milangmatt/OOP_JS3/bin/module_5/M5_p2_swing_demo/README.md

 ## Conclusion

 This is a simple example of how to use the Swing package to create a JFrame and a JLabel.
-By following the steps in this

 ## Output